More Skin Care Advice

 Supplements

 The main one is a good supply of Omega 3 and 6 fatty acids (Essential Fatty Acids).
-It has been shown that people with eczema have lower than average levels of these substances which moisturise the skin from within and help to calm down inflammation by releasing prostaglandins.
+It has been shown that people with eczema have lower than average levels of these substances which moisturise the skin from within and help to calm down inflammation by releasing prostaglandin.
 Everybody should be taking these.
 I recommend Hemp seed oil, one tablespoonful a day.

 Naturopathy